QuickBooks Blog

 2. Outline the handbook’s content

-Once you’ve reviewed your policies and procedures, create an outline of everything you will include in your employee handbook.
+After reviewing your policies and procedures, create an outline of everything you will include in your employee handbook.
 This includes any federal, state, or local requirements.
-Outlining your handbook first ensures you won’t miss any important information that can delay your process later on.
+Outlining your handbook helps you avoid missing any important information that can delay your process later on.

 For example, a restaurant owner must manage many workers and deal with employee turnover, so the employee handbook can focus on hiring and termination policies.